Raje5hverma/Simple_Portfolio/README.md

-Hii,This is the Simple Portfolio made by me usig Html,Css & JavaScript.
+Hii,This is the Simple Portfolio made by usig Html,Css & JavaScript.